 States may also be constrained against using anticipatory military activities because of the precedent that such actions would create.
 Litwak notes that critics of the 2002 National Security Strategy of the United States (NSS), which enumerated an explicit doctrine of preemption, raised concerns that such actions, "particularly when the threat is not demonstrably imminent, will undermine an important norm of global governance."
-Additionally, it is feared that "If the United States exercises this unilateral military option, it could give license to other states to do the same."
-149
+Additionally, it is feared that "If the United States to do the same."